A Poisson--Poincar\'e--Dulac for Poisson Connections: Abstract

 \section{Abstract}

 We study Poisson-flat connections with logarithmic poles along a simple normal crossings divisor on a holomorphic Poisson manifold, where flatness is required only along the symplectic foliation.
 After identifying the relevant logarithmic cotangent Poisson Lie algebroid, we define an Euler--Poisson principal part and a residue theory adapted to the canonical logarithmic Hamiltonian generators.
-Under a precise nonresonance hypothesis, we establish a Poisson Poincar\'e--Dulac theorem: any logarithmic Poisson-flat connection with prescribed principal part is holomorphically gauge equivalent to a pure Euler--Poisson normal form with constant commuting residues, and this normal form is unique up to Casimir-valued gauge transformations lying in the common centralizer of the residues.
+Under a precise effective nonresonance hypothesis, we establish a Poisson Poincar\'e--Dulac theorem: any logarithmic Poisson-flat connection with fixed Euler--Poisson principal part, equivalently with residue-free positive boundary remainder, is holomorphically gauge equivalent to a pure Euler--Poisson normal form with constant commuting residues, and this normal form is unique up to Casimir-valued gauge transformations lying in the effective centralizer of the residues.
 To encode both leafwise transport and boundary winding, we construct a twisted leafwise fundamental groupoid via the real oriented blow-up and a 2-pushout that adjoins canonical tangential meridians.
-In the nonresonant regime, the normal form yields a meridional character determined by the residues, and hence a logarithmic Riemann--Hilbert correspondence in the Poisson setting for this groupoid.
-Finally, we illustrate the theory with rank-two Poisson modules (Poisson triples) and an explicit family of examples.
+In the effectively non-resonant regime, the normal form yields a meridional character determined by the residues, and records the meridional boundary part of the logarithmic Riemann--Hilbert picture in the Poisson setting.
+Finally, we illustrate the theory with rank-two Poisson modules (Poisson triples) and an explicit local affine family of examples.